Leipzig: Bicycle

 Like most German cities, Leipzig has a traffic layout designed to be bicycle-friendly.
 There is an extensive cycle network.
 In most of the one-way central streets, cyclists are explicitly allowed to cycle both ways.
 A few cycle paths have been built or declared since 1990.
+According to the data from the 2021/22 traffic count, the Saxons' Bridge has the highest traffic occupancy with over 15,000 cyclists per day in cycling in Leipzig.

 Since 2004 there is a bicycle-sharing system.
 Bikes can be borrowed and returned via smartphone app or by telephone.
 Since 2018, the system has enabled flexible borrowing and returning of bicycles in the inner city; in this zone, bicycles can be handed in and borrowed from almost any street corner.
 Outside these zones, there are stations where the bikes are waiting.
 The current locations of the bikes can be seen via the app.
 There are cooperation offers with the Leipzig public transport companies and car sharing in order to offer as complete a mobility chain as possible.

 Road

-Several federal motorways pass by Leipzig: the A 14 in the north, the A 9 in the west and the A 38 in the south.
+Several federal motorways pass by Leipzig: the A 14 in the north, the A 9 in the west, and the A 38 in the south.
 The three motorways form a triangular partial ring of the double ring Mitteldeutsche Schleife around Halle and Leipzig.
 To the south towards Chemnitz, the A 72 is also partly under construction.

-The federal roads B 2, B 6, B 87, B 181 and B 184 lead through the city area.
+The federal roads B 2, B 6, B 87, B 181, and B 184 lead through the city area.

 The ring road (Innenstadtring), which corresponds to the course of the old city fortification, surrounds the city centre of Leipzig, which today is largely traffic-calmed.

 Leipzig has a dense network of carsharing stations.
 Additionally, since 2018 there is also a stationless car sharing system in Leipzig.
 Here the cars can be parked and booked anywhere in the inner city without having to define a specific car or period in advance.
 Finding and booking is done via a smartphone app.

 Leipzig is one of the few cities in Germany with vehicle for hire services that can be booked via a mobile app.
 In contrast to taxicab services, the start and destination must be defined beforehand and other passengers can be taken along at the same time if they share a route.

 Long-distance buses

-Since March 2018 there has been a central bus station directly east of Leipzig Central Station.
+In March 2018, the Leipzig Long-Distance Bus Terminal opened a few steps outside of the Hauptbahnhof building on its east side.

 In addition to a large number of national lines, several international lines also serve Leipzig.
 The cities of Bregenz, Budapest, Milan, Prague, Sofia and Zurich, among others, can be reached without having to change trains.
 Around 30,000 journeys and 1.5 million passengers a year are expected at the new bus station.

 Some lines also use Leipzig/Halle Airport, located at the A 9/A 14 motorway junction, and Leipziger Messe for a stop.
 Passengers can take the S-Bahn from there to the city centre.